 Student evaluations for full-semester courses shall be conducted during the last two weeks of classes.
 For any course shorter than a full semester, student evaluations shall be conducted during the last week of [that] classes, prior to the day of the final exam.
 In the case of evaluations of online courses, the faculty member may designate a 24-hour period during the course evaluation time frame.

 The department personnel committee or course supervisor shall determine who is responsible for administering the evaluations in classes and online.
-Under no circumstances shall the actual instructor of the course administer his or her own evaluations.
+Under no circumstances shall the actual instructor of the course administer their own evaluations.

 For evaluations administered in the classroom, the packet of evaluations given to faculty must include the standard university wide instruction statement (see below).
 All administrators of the evaluations must read the statement aloud.
 The statement addresses the conditions under which the evaluations are conducted, how they should be completed by students, and why they are important.